 Whether you are classified as an employee or an independent contractor is a question of the law.
 Massachusetts law presumes workers are employees and there is a three-pronged test that determines your independent contractor status.
 Basically, if your employer controls and directs the services you perform, you are an employee.
 You can be an employee even if your employer gives you a 1099 form instead of a W-2 form.

 If you think you have been misclassified as an independent contractor, contact us today.
-Our experienced attorneys can assist you with your case.
+Our experienced independent contractors lawyers can assist you with your case.

 This information is not a do-it-yourself guide to resolving employment disputes or handling employment litigation.
 While some may find this useful for understanding the basic issues and their legal context, it is NOT a substitute for experienced legal counsel and does not provide legal advice.
 Please contact the team at Gordon Law Group to discuss your specific case.